Narode-exe/AR-VR-MR/README.md

 # Unity ARFoundation with URP & shader graph( The Portal Gun )
-The portal gun from sci-fi catoon series Rick & Morty in Augmented Reality.
+The portal gun from sci-fi cartoon series Rick & Morty in Augmented Reality.
 ### Overview & Agenda:
 Agenda was to learn URP and shader graph in Unity.
 I took inspiration from the famous Sci-Fi cartoon series Rick & Morty and build the portal using ARFoundation.